micahchoo/staging-nw/blogs/_posts/2024-05-01-IIIF-images.md

 11. Preview or download the json
 12. Create an html page with one of the viewers embedded and pass it the url of the manifest.json

-See my test demo [here](https://github.com/micahchoo/Tropiiify-test)
+## Upcoming Sections

-September 4 comment about collaboration - [Collaborative project? - Question - forums.tropy.org](https://forums.tropy.org/t/collaborative-project/4394)
+Tropy and collaboration - September 4 comment about collaboration - [Collaborative project? - Question - forums.tropy.org](https://forums.tropy.org/t/collaborative-project/4394)

-#### Alternatives to Github CI/CD
+Alternatives to Github CI/CD
--
-- Someone smarter than me can browse the build logs for my github pages and implement it for Gitlab CI/CD
+- Someone smarter than me can browse the build logs for my github pages and implement it for Gitlab CI/CD ~~biiif~~

-biiif
-tropy
+~~tropy~~
-wax(?)
+- wax(?)
-mirador-annotot
+- mirador-annotot
-digirati-manifest editor
+- how to store and serve annotations ~~digirati-manifest editor~~